renatocaliari/JTBD-Mapper-AI-Agent/README.md

 ## Free
 You can use other providers to try different LLMs, like:

+### openrouter.ai: Gemini 2.0 Flash Thinking and DeepSeek R1
+To try Gemini 2.0 Flash Thinking or DeepSeek R1 free of charge, create an API key at `https://openrouter.ai/settings/keys`.

+Then, in Cline's settings, configure the provider to 'Open Router'.
+Select `google/gemini-2.0-flash-thinking-exp:free` or `deepseek/deepseek-r1:free`.

 ### together.ai: DeepSeek R1 Distill Llama 70b
-To try Codestral 25.01 - from Mistral - free of charge, create an API key at `https://api.together.ai/settings/api-keys`.
+To try DeepSeek R1 Distill Llama 70b free of charge, create an API key at `https://api.together.ai/settings/api-keys`.

 Then, in Cline's settings, configure the provider to 'OpenAI Compatible' and the Base URL to `https://api.together.xyz/v1`.
 Paste `deepseek-ai/DeepSeek-R1-Distill-Llama-70B-free`.